 Research grants will NOT fund publication costs by a "vanity press," travel to professional conferences, major equipment purchases, release time, reimbursement of past expenses, salary support, or research pertaining to completion of a dissertation.

 For research projects involving human subjects, IRB approval is not required at the time of application.
 However, IRB approval must be obtained prior to the release of award funds.
-Once IRB approval is obtained, a copy of the approval letter should be submitted to the Office of the Vice Provost for Faculty Affairs, Monroe Library 301.
+Once IRB approval is obtained, a copy of the approval letter should be submitted to the Office of the Vice Provost for Academic Affairs, Monroe Library 301.

 - The proposal must be written for a general academic audience.
 It is the responsibility of the applicant to convey significance of the proposed activity to the committee, which will necessarily represent a general academic audience, rather than a panel of experts in the applicant’s area of expertise

 - All proposals should be specific and complete, including a description of the methods and techniques to be used (appropriate for the field of research or topic), a budget, and a detailed budget justification.
 The justification should convey the need for the requested funds and explain how each cost will contribute to the success of the project.
 The requested costs should be listed in order of priority.
 Whenever possible, the justification should include the level of detail specified below: